 Staff are role models for the pupils and the school regularly receives visits from parents, potential parents and others, and naturally wish to convey an impression of professionalism and organisation.
-Therefore, whilst not wishing to impose unreasonable obligations, staff are, nonetheless, required to look smart and business-like in appearance at all times, as appropriate to their role.
-The dress code guide for staff mirrors the sixth form dress code - this is available in the senior school parent handbook or on the staff portal under Policies & Procedures DFE Standard 3.
-Tattoos and piercings must be covered while at work.
+Therefore, whilst not wishing to impose unreasonable obligations, staff are, nonetheless, required to look smart and professional in appearance at all times, as appropriate to their role.
 Political or contentious slogans on clothing are not permitted.
-Any member of staff who has concerns about appropriate dress is expected to raise these initially with his/her line manager and vice versa.
-Final decisions about the appropriateness of dress in any individual case are ultimately at the discretion of the headmaster.
+Any member of staff who has concerns about appropriate dress is expected to raise these initially with their line manager and vice versa.
+Final decisions about the appropriateness of dress in any individual case are ultimately at the discretion of the head.

-When working either from home or remotely (including the delivery of online lessons, or virtual meetings using a virtual meeting platform such as Google Meet, Zoom (or similar), staff must ensure they are dressed appropriately in clothing that is smart and of a similar style to what they would wear on a normal school day.
+When working from home or remotely (including the delivery of online lessons, or virtual meetings using a virtual meeting platform such as MS Teams, Google Meet, Zoom (or similar), staff must ensure they are dressed appropriately in clothing that is smart and of a similar style to what they would wear on a normal school day.
 Staff should also consider the background behind them and consider using a blurred or alternative image.

 Uniforms are provided for some positions and personal protective clothing issued as required.
-It is your duty to inform your Line Manager if any item of personal protective clothing is inadequate.
+It is the member of staff's duty to inform their Line Manager if any item of personal protective clothing is inadequate.